10 Best High-Fiber Foods for Toddlers

 Too much fiber can cause some uncomfortable GI side effects, like bloating or gas.
 If your child is eating a low-fiber diet, ramp up slowly and make sure to give your little one enough fluids.

 To keep digestion chugging along, hydration is also essential.
 So teach those little people to carry a water bottle, and show them how to fill it via the sink or a water filter so they can drink up when they're thirsty.

-Hopefully this list helps get more nutrition into your child's diet and also helps if they are constipated (and helps prevent it from happening in the first place).
+Hopefully, this list helps get more nutrient-dense foods into your child's diet and also helps if they are constipated (and helps prevent it from happening in the first place).
 Most parents can benefit from a higher-fiber diet too, so take note and eat more vegetables, fruit and whole grains yourself.